No current vacancies

 - Networking capabilities

-PLATO is an EU-funded PhD network coordinated by Prof. Christopher Lord at ARENA Centre for European Studies, University of Oslo.
-PLATO brings together nine university partners from across Europe to recruit a group of 15 of the best ‘early’ researchers to undertake a common multidisciplinary investigation into crisis and the legitimacy of the Union.
-The doctoral researchers will work together with senior researchers from across the network.
+PLATO is an EU-funded PhD network coordinated by Prof. Chris Lord at ARENA Centre for European Studies, University of Oslo.
+PLATO brings together 15 PhD researchers (Early Stage Researchers, ESRs) employed by nine university partners from across Europe to undertake a common multidisciplinary investigation into crisis and the legitimacy of the Union.
+The doctoral researchers work together with senior researchers from across the network.

 - International faculty at the forefront of research